DNP Frequently Asked Questions

 The American Association of Colleges of Nursing (AACN) has set a standard that the DNP will be the entry level for advanced practice nursing as of 2015.
 This is currently a recommendation and not a requirement.

-The DNP program and the California State University, how are they connected?
+How is the DNP program and the California State University connected?

 Assembly Bill 422 (AB422) authorized the California State University (CSU) system to offer the post-master’s degree of Doctor of Nursing Practice (DNP).
 There are two statewide locations offering the DNP program.
 The collaboration between Fresno State and San José State University (Northern California Consortium) is one.
 The collaboration between CSU Fullerton, Long Beach and Los Angeles (Southern California Consortium) is the second.